 In general, we found no overall difference in discriminability between reward conditions except when we examined items by individual serial position.
 Unexpectedly, we found significantly higher d’ for serial position 1 in the control lists than in the high-value list.
 It should be noted however, that a discrepancy exists between higher observed d’ for the control condition when examining individual serial positions versus lower d’ for the control condition when examining collapsed conditions.
 As we will discuss in detail later, this may be an artifact of our low cell counts causing more edge correction cases in the uncollapsed analysis.

 Likewise, we found no effect of reward on response time.
-Neither our collapsed or uncollapsed analysis revealed any significant trends in contrast to Sandry & Ricker (2020) who found clear effects of reward on response time.
+Neither our collapsed or uncollapsed analysis revealed any significant trends.
+This null result stands in contrast to Sandry and Ricker (2020), who found clear effects of reward on response time.

 More convincing results were found for response bias.
 Our collapsed analysis reveals a clear trend where participants responded more conservatively (i.e., less likely to respond with “old”) for lists with a high-reward item.
 In our uncollapsed analysis, this trend was also evident by serial position.
 Across all three item positions, responses to high-value lists were generally more conservative compared to low-value and control lists.

 These results provide novel insights into how value-driven attentional capture may interact with related processes like memory.
-While a previous studies like Gong and Li (2014) have suggested reward enhances memory without significant changes to response bias, our results instead show stronger effects of reward on response bias than on discriminability, which is in line with the conclusions made by Bowen et al., (2020).
+Although previous studies (e.g., Gong & Li, 2014) have suggested that reward enhances memory without significant changes to response bias, our results instead show stronger effects of reward on response bias than on discriminability, which is in line with the conclusions made by Bowen et al. (2020).
 However, unlike Bowen et al., (2020), who found that high-value items led to a liberal shift in response bias, we instead found that high-value items led to a conservative shift.
-While our study does not offer enough information to make any definitive conclusions about this discrepancy, it should be noted that participants in Bowen et al.’s (2020) experiment were explicitly informed that they would be rewarded according to the category of the to-be-remembered item, hence, participants may have voluntarily adopted a more liberal strategy towards rewarded categories as a means of optimizing their gains.
+While our study does not offer enough information to make any definitive conclusions about this discrepancy, it should be noted that participants in Bowen et al.’s (2020) experiment were explicitly informed that they would be rewarded according to the category of the to-be-remembered item; hence, participants may have intentionally adopted a more liberal strategy towards rewarded categories as a means of optimizing their gains.
 Likewise, Sandry and Ricker’s (2020) study also rewarded participants according to the color of the to-be-remembered item, so participants could voluntarily allocate more of their attention towards high-reward items to maximize the rewards they gained.
 By contrast, our study focuses on the highly automatic and generalizable nature of VDAC by demonstrating how reward-associations learned in one task may impact memory in a different task where any reward associations are task-irrelevant.
-Thus, the change in response bias we found in our memory task should be the result of an automatic carryover effect from the previous learning task.
+Thus, the change in response bias we found in our memory task may be the result of an automatic carryover effect from the previous learning task.
 Replicating and explaining why participants adopted a conservative shift towards higher-value lists will need further study.